Enhancing Blind Face Restoration through Online Reinforcement Learning: Methodology

 \section{Methodology}

 LRPO is an approach that enhances the BFR task using online RL, as shown in Figure~\ref{fig:frame}.
 First, we initialize its policy network with an \emph{off-the-shelf} diffusion-based face restoration model.
 Specifically, we employ DiffBIR~\citep{lin2024diffbir} (our base model), a ControlNet-based~\citep{zhang2023adding} approach that uses the LQ input as a control signal to guide restoration.
 Based on the GRPO~\citep{shao2024deepseekmath} algorithm, we propose three core innovations for the BFR task: (1) We design a composite reward function that provides rewards for the diffusion denoising process.
 (2) We propose a ground-truth guided likelihood regularization term to penalize policy updates that deviate from real face data.
 (3) We develop a noise-aware advantage assignment mechanism to appropriately weight advantages based on denoising step significance.
+LRPO is designed to post-train off-the-shelf face restoration models via RL, thereby extending their performance frontier.
+After training, the RL component is discarded, so no additional inference overhead is introduced to the base model.